-What we did was, we started making long term goals and started working on it step by step.
-We promised ourselves that we would stop being greedy and will always take one bite at a time.
+What I did was, I started making long-term goals and started working on them step by step.
+I promised myself that I would stop being greedy and will always take one bite at a time.

-Always remember, you can make a million-dollar if you survive in the market, greed is your only enemy who is not letting you do that.
+Always remember, you can make a million dollars if you survive in the market, greed is your only enemy who is not letting you do that.
 If you can survive in the forex market, you win half of your battle there itself.

 Set some goals

-When you work for your goal step by step, you give your 100% on completely that step, and this takes you one step closer towards achieving your goal.
+When you work for your goal step by step, you give your 100% on completely that step, and this takes you one step closer to achieving your goal.

 Hope is an optimistic state of mind that is based on an expectation of positive outcomes with respect to events and circumstances in one’s life or the world at large.